-Over the past few weeks on the Lucy Walker Recruitment, website we have shared posts related to talent sourcing and talent pipelining; both critical tasks for any growing organisation.
+Recently on the Lucy Walker Recruitment blog we have shared posts related to talent sourcing and talent pipelining; both critical tasks for any growing organisation.

 Today we want to share a couple of different strategies many companies do not consider when it comes bringing new employees into their team.